mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 title: "New Pareto Frontier on ARC-AGI"
 ---
 27.5% on ARC-AGI-1 for just $2.
-Train from scratch in 2 hrs (333x cheaper than TRM) <!--   brag more here? -->
+Train from scratch in 2 hrs (333x cheaper than TRM)
 No special architectures - just a vanilla transformer
 Fully open source